SyncfusionExamples/OCR-csharp-examples/Perform_OCR_Docker/README.md

 ```

-Step 11: Add a new action method PerformOCR in the HomeController.cs, and include the code sample to perform OCR in a PDF file and download it.
+Step 11: Add a new action method PerformOCR in the [HomeController.cs](Perform_OCR_Docker/Controllers/HomeController.cs) and include the code sample to perform OCR in a PDF file and download it.

 ```csharp